 Decentralized Identifiers (DIDs)

-Decentralized identifiers are globally unique, permanent, and verifiable identifiers that can be stored on a blockchain and they are the foundation of Web3 identity.
+Decentralized identifiers are a way to identify yourself online without using a central authority like a government or a company.
+They are globally unique, permanent, and verifiable identifiers that can be stored on a blockchain and they are the foundation of Web3 identity.
+DIDs

 Key features of DIDs: